TuGraph-family/Awesome-Text2GQL/README.md

 sh ./scripts/gen_query.sh
 ```

-The corpus generation module can be run in two modes, that is generating querys by instantiaor and generating questions by translator.
+The corpus generation module can be run in two modes, that is generating querys by instantiator and generating questions by translator.

 Set `GEN_QUERY=true` to generate querys according to templates in batch.